VistaOnTen2007/SmartSteamEmu/README.md

 * DLC list clearing
 * LifeSupport Plugin (may not work on some games).
 * Now comes with SSE 1.4.3 by default.

+## Note
+* Some of these stuff and plugins doesn't have it's source code posted here.
+The purposes of this one is just to provide the (reuploaded) latest release of SSE combined with plugins and other stuff.